RTXteam/RTX-KG2/README.md

 - Security Group: ingress TCP packets on port 22 (ssh) permitted

 As of June 10, 2019, an on-demand `r5a.8xlarge` instance in the `us-west-2` AWS
-zone costs $1.81 per hour, so the cost to build KG2 (estimated to take four days) would be approximately $174 (this is currently just a rough estimate, plus or minus 20%).
+zone costs $1.81 per hour, so the cost to build KG2 (estimated to take 67 hours) would be approximately $121 (this is currently just a rough estimate, plus or minus 20%).
 [Unfortunately, AWS doesn't seem to allow the provisioning of spot instances while specifying minimum memory greater than 240 GiB; but perhaps soon that will happen, and if so, it could save significantly on the cost of updating the RTX KG2.]
+There is also an experimental Snakemake build system which takes advantage of symmetric multiprocessing to bring the build time down to 54 hours.

 ## Build instructions